mnist91/origin/README.md

 - calling `library()` on top of a script clearly indicates which packages are needed.
 A not yet installed package throws an error right away, not until a function cannot be found later in the script.
 However, one can use the `include_only` argument and set it to `NULL`.
-No functions are loaded into the namesapce then.
+No functions are attached into the search list then.
   ```
   library(data.table, include_only = NULL)
   ```